simplyJan/KompromatKoffer/README.md

 Case study for building a web app to analyze a special watchgroup on twitter.
 In this case all members of the german parliament (MDB)

-Any commerical or non-commercial use of this document is strongly forbidden.
-Any reproduction or spreading of this document is also strongly forbidden by any means.
-Please respect that this is only a draft paper and any ideas belong only to the author.

 If you want to participate in this project you can contact the author.

 ## компроматkoffer.de - Index of Contents